Team3128/info/README.md

 * Diligent efforts by both students and adults to protect team members from harm.
 * Freedom to try new ideas and strategies in different areas of the team.

 During the team's activities, all Canyon Crest Academy school rules are in effect while on-campus or off-campus.
 Our team also follows the requirements listed in FIRST's Youth Protection Program.
+Please refer to both of those document's for their complete set of guidelines.

-Members who behave in a manner that is lower than the standards set by Team 3128 will face disciplinary action including removal from the team.
+Members engaging in team activities, both on and off campus, are representing the team either positively or negatively.
+Because of that, members who behave in a manner that is lower than the standards set by Team 3128 will face disciplinary action including removal from the team.

 #### Reporting Code Violations